Biden, Obama, Clinton mark 9/11 in NYC with display of unity

 The president will spend Saturday paying his respects at the trio of sites where the planes crashed, but he left the speech-making to others.

+Vice President Kamala Harris was set to speak at the Flight 93 National Memorial in Shanksville, Pennsylvania, commemorating the heroes that brought down a hijacked plane that was headed for the U.S. Capitol.
+According to prepared remarks, Harris planned to praise their courage and the resilience of the American people, and speak about the unity that Americans experienced in the days following the attacks, calling unity “essential to our shared prosperity, our national security, and to our standing in the world.”

-Instead, the White House released a taped address late Friday in which Biden spoke of the “true sense of national unity” that emerged after the attacks, seen in “heroism everywhere — in places expected and unexpected.”
+The White House released a taped address late Friday in which Biden also spoke of the “true sense of national unity” that emerged after the attacks, seen in “heroism everywhere — in places expected and unexpected.”

 “To me that’s the central lesson of September 11,” he said.
 “Unity is our greatest strength.”